The Pros and Cons of Grilling With Charcoal

 Cons of a Charcoal Grill

 Once the coals have cooled, you will be left with quite a bit of ash to dispose of.
 This can go in the trash or even be buried in the garden, but removing the ash can be messy.
-Following the instructions for the specific grill will minimize any spilling and get your grill ready to go for the next meal in no time.
+Following the instructions for the specific grill will minimize any spilling and prepare your grill for the next meal in no time.

 Enjoying Your New Charcoal Grill

-Charcoal grilling may be a little messy and require a bit more skill, but there is no question that the end result is worth it.
-With better tasting meat and that glorious smell in the air, some creative culinary flair will get you terrific results.
+Charcoal grilling may be a little messy and require a bit more skill, but there is no question that the result is worth it.
+With better-tasting meat and that glorious smell, some creative culinary flair will get you terrific results.

-One of the best features, of course, is that charcoal grilling isn’t limited to home, so you can take your cooking show on the road, producing meal after meal with equipment that fits in your vehicle.
-Just be sure to wait for the coals and to dispose of them properly, and you’ll be the master of the charcoal grill.
+One of the best features is that charcoal grilling is wider than home, so you can take your cooking show on the road, producing meal after meal with equipment that fits your vehicle.
+Just be sure to wait for the coals and to dispose of them properly, and you'll be the master of the charcoal grill.